OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

 A container registry is both a collection of repositories (more on those next) and a searchable catalogue used to manage and deploy images.

-A registry helps in two important ways:
+A registry helps in 2 important ways:

-1. They ensure everyone gets the right versions of your software when they search for it, no matter where they are
+1. They ensure everyone gets the right versions of your software when they search for it, no matter where they are.
-2. Deployment processes use the registry to call the correct image from your repositories
+2. Deployment processes use the registry to call the correct image from your repositories.

-While there are plenty of registries on the market, they all boast different strengths, such as:
+With plenty of registries on the market, they all boast different strengths, such as:

 - Private registries
 - Geo-location